-- (i) For the honours courses in Accountancy or Marketing, the end of the second session in the second last year of the course. - (ii) For courses in Economics, Economic History, Statistics, Industrial Relations or Wool Commerce, the end of the August recess in the second last year of the course.\
+- (i) For the honours courses in Accountancy or Marketing, the end of the second session in the second last year of the course. - (ii) For courses in Economics, Economic History, Statistics or Industrial Relations, the end of the August recess in the second last year of the course.\ undertake a thesis.

-Not later than April 30 of the year following that in which a topic must be submitted for approval, the student must submit a detailed statement to his supervisor showing the manner in which the student proposes to deal with the topic.
+Not later than April 30 for the honours courses in Accountancy and Marketing and for all other courses not later than the first week of the first session of the year following that in which a topic must be submitted for approval, the student must submit a detailed statement to his supervisor showing the manner in which the student proposes to deal with the topic.